Free T4 test

 - Excessive bleeding

-- Fainting or feeling light-headed
+- Fainting or feeling lightheaded

-- Hematoma (blood accumulating under the skin)
+- Hematoma (blood buildup under the skin)

 - Infection (a slight risk any time the skin is broken)

-Salvatore D, Davies TF, Schlumberger MJ, Hay ID, Larsen PR.
-Thyroid physiology and diagnostic evaluation of patients with thyroid disorders.
-In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, Larsen PR, eds.
+Salvatore D, Davies TF, Schlumberger MJ, et al. Thyroid physiology and diagnostic evaluation of patients with thyroid disorders.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, Larsen PR, et al, eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 11.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 11.

-- Last reviewed on 6/26/2012
+- Last reviewed on 2/3/2016